Illness in your retirement

 Carer’s Support Grant

 The Carer's Support Grant is an annual payment made to carers in June each year.
+You get this payment automatically if you are getting Carer's Allowance, Carer's Benefit, or Domiciliary Care Allowance, or you can apply to the Department of Social Protection.
 The grant was previously called the Respite Care Grant.
-You can use the grant to pay for respite care if you wish, but you do not have to do so.
-You get this payment automatically if you are getting Carer's Allowance, Carer's Benefit, or Domiciliary Care Allowance, otherwise apply to the Department of Social Protection.

-Health services and benefits are provided by the Health Service Executive (HSE).
+You can get health services and benefits provided by the Health Service Executive (HSE).

 Medical card/GP visit card

-If you do not qualify for a medical card because your means are too high, you are automatically assessed for a GP visit card, which has higher income limits than the medical card.
+If you do not qualify for a medical card, you can apply for a GP visit card.
+The GP visit card has higher income limits than the medical card.
 If you are aged over 70, you can get a GP visit card without a means test.

-If you get Carer’s Benefit or Carer’s Allowance, at full or half-rate, you are eligible for a GP visit card.
+If your carer gets Carer’s Benefit or Carer’s Allowance, either at full or half-rate, they can get a GP visit card too.

 Long-Term Illness Scheme

-Under the Long-Term Illness Scheme drugs, medicines and some approved appliances prescribed for the treatment of certain medical conditions are available free of charge.
+You can get your prescribed drugs, medicines, and some approved appliances for the treatment of certain medical conditions free under the Long-Term Illness Scheme.

 Drugs Payment Scheme

-If you don't have a medical card, the Drugs Payment Scheme covers prescribed drugs and medicines costs that are over a set monthly amount.
+If you do not have a medical card, the Drugs Payment Scheme covers the costs of prescribed drugs and medicines that are over a set monthly amount.

-Hospital chargesThere are charges for public hospitals, but some people are exempt, including medical card holders.
-If you opt for private hospital care, you have to pay the total costs involved.
-Some or all of these costs may be covered by private health insurance.
+If you choose private hospital care, you must pay the total costs involved.
+Some or all of these costs may be covered by your private health insurance.

 Income tax relief